alexandersundstrom/pdftest/README.md

 ###### FOP CON
 * The intial setup took more time as templates needs to be created, and figuring out how to load them and replace placeholder.

+###### XDoc PRO

+* The freedom of using a  odt (Open Office document) template to generate the content with placeholder, makes it very flexible, and easy to setup.
+* Support for iterations of contents from lists, and images etc.

+###### XDoc CON

+* Requires some trial and error to get the right content in the pdf when adding list and images, but it's pretty straight forward